A counterexample to the $\phi$-dimension conjecture: Introduction

 \subsection{Organization}

 This paper is organized as follows: In Section \ref{sec:amalgamation}, we discuss the larger context from which we discovered this counterexample.
 In Section \ref{sec:phi}, we recall the definitions of the $\phi$ and $\psi$ functions and some useful lemmas.
 In Section \ref{sec:periodic}, we study the category of \emph{3-periodic chain complexes} of an Artin algebra over a field.
 This category is isomorphic to the module category of the algebra formed by taking a tensor product with $A_3^{CT}$, and our counterexample is a specific instance of this construction.
-In Section \ref{sec:syzygy}, we give a procedure for computing the syzygies of a class of objects in the category of (bounded) chain complexes and the category of 3-periodic chain complexes we call \emph{truncated projective resolutions}.
+In Section \ref{sec:syzygy}, we give a procedure for computing the syzygies of a class of objects, which we call \emph{truncated projective resolutions}, in the category of (bounded) chain complexes and the category of 3-periodic chain complexes.
 In Section \ref{sec:computation}, we give an explicit computation which shows that the $\phi$-dimension of our proposed counterexample is infinite (i.e., we prove Theorem \ref{thm:phidiminfinite}) using the results of Sections \ref{sec:periodic} and \ref{sec:syzygy}.